alexandergerber/courses-tsa/chapter4.md

 xp: 100
 ```

-We have seen that the estimated ACF/PACF for AR(p) time series resemble closely what we would have expected by theory.
+We have seen that the estimated ACF/PACF for AR(p) time series resemble closely what we would have expected from theory.
 The same applies for MA processes.

 `@instructions`